Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Introduction

 \section{Introduction}

-High-quality data in many languages is a necessity for broadly multilingual natural language processing.
+High-quality data in many languages is necessary for broadly multilingual natural language processing.
 In named entity recognition (NER), the majority of annotation efforts are centered on English, and cross-lingual transfer performance remains brittle~\citep[e.g.,][]{chen2023better,ma2023colada}.
 Amongst non-English human-annotated NER datasets, while there have been multiple separate efforts in this front ~\cite[e.g.,][]{agic-ljubesic-2014-setimes,plank-2019-neural,adelani-etal-2022-masakhaner}, these either have disjoint annotation schemes and labels, cover a single language or small set of related languages, or are not widely accessible~\cite[e.g.,][]{strassel-tracey-2016-lorelei}.
 For most of the world's languages, the only readily available NER data is the automatically annotated WikiANN dataset~\cite{pan-etal-2017-cross}, though this annotation paradigm introduces data quality issues and limits its usefulness for evaluation~\cite{lignos-etal-2022-toward}.

-To address this data gap, we propose Universal NER (\shortname), an open community effort to develop gold-standard named entity recognition benchmarks across a large number of languages.
+To address this data gap, we propose Universal NER (\shortname), an open community effort to develop gold-standard named entity recognition benchmarks across many languages.
 Each dataset in Universal NER is annotated by primarily native speakers on the text of an existing Universal Dependencies treebank~\cite[UD;][]{nivre-etal-2020-universal}.
 Inspired by Universal Dependencies, the overarching philosophy of the \shortname{} project is to provide a shared, universal definition, tagset, and annotation schema for NER that is broadly applicable across languages (\autoref{fig:examples}).

-The current version of Universal NER, \shortname{}~v1, contains 18 datasets spanning 12 languages (Section \ref{sec:stats}).
-To establish performance baselines on \shortname{}, we finetune an XLM-R model on various training configurations (Section~\ref{sec:baselines}) showing that while NER transfer performance between European languages is relatively strong, there remains a gap when transferring to different scripts or language typologies.
+The current version of Universal NER, \shortname{}~v1, contains 19 datasets spanning 13 languages (Section \ref{sec:stats}).
+To establish performance baselines on \shortname{}, we finetune an XLM-R model on various training configurations (Section~\ref{sec:baselines})and show that while NER transfer performance between European languages is relatively strong, there remains a gap when transferring to different scripts or language typologies.